 Every term Lost Property will be displayed in the playground before and after school to encourage items to be collected.
 If items remain they will be disposed of as we do not have the space to store them.

-All serious injuries are recorded and all bangs to the head are recorded and reported to parents.
+All serious injuries are recorded and reported to parents where it is deemed necessary.

 At Stone St. Mary's Church of England Primary School we aim to promote a happy, secure and caring environment where children are loved and valued and are able to develop spiritually, morally and socially as well as acquire skills and knowledge in accordance with our Christian ethos.